Davorjanka Paunović: Revolutionary movement

 When she was still in high school, Davorjanka, together with her best friend and uncle's sister Vera Miletić joined the youth revolutionary movement in 1936.
 The same year she joins the then-illegal League of Socialist Youth of Yugoslavia (SKOJ).
 During her last years in high school, the principal visited her parents and threatened to have her thrown out of school on account of her participation in the communist movement.

 Davorjanka and her uncle's sisters Vera, Olga and Branka Miletić were members of the most active group of revolutionary youth in Požarevac, and they were known as the "red girls" there.
 In 1938 Davorjanka became a member of the Communist Party of Yugoslavia (KPJ).
 The following year, 1939, she became a member of the Sres council of KPJ for Požarevac, tasked with women's outreach.
 That same year she completed high school and enrolled in university in Belgrade.
 She had wanted to study agronomy, but her father convinced her to go to the University of Belgrade, (Note: She studied at the Department of Philology, which became its own separate facult in 1960.) where she studied French and literature.

 On her arrival in Belgrade, together with Vera Miletić she joined the revolutionary student movement at the university.
 Davorjanka was a member of the Union of students from Požarevac and the inter-University women's coalition of SKOJ, while Vera joined the KPJ regional committee for Belgrade to work with high school youth.
 While at university, Davorjanka visited Požarevac often, continuing to be politically active there.
 In June 1940 she became a member of the newly formed SKOJ regional committee in Požarevac.
 In autumn of the same year she became the secretary of the Party office at her university.

 Davorjanka was very educated.
 Along with French, she spoke German and Czech.
 She came from a wealthy family which was evident in her modern style of dress.
 The police at the time was not in the habit of stopping young women, so they were well-suited for courier work, that was difficult and dangerous as the activities of the KPJ were against the law.
 In February 1941 Davorjanka was in Zagreb, attending an illegal radio operator course.
-There she met Joip Broz Tito, who was general-secretary of the KPJ.
+There she met Josip Broz Tito, who was general-secretary of the KPJ.
 He was there surveying the course and meeting the participants.

 Davorjanka became the courier between the KPJ regional committee for Serbia and the KPJ central committee in Zagreb.
 In March 1941 she transferred to Zagreb, where she became a courier for the KPJ central committee's Politburo.
 She went underground, taking the pseudonym Zdenka Horvat.